cosmos72/gomacro/README.md

 * interfaces definition
 * methods definition
 * variadic functions definition
-* switch, type switch, select, labeled statements, for-range on channel, fallthrough, goto
+* type switch, select, labeled statements, for-range on channel, fallthrough, goto
 * switching to a different package
-* history/readline
+* history/readline (rlwrap does the job in most cases)

 ## Why it was created